The Naked Kiss (1965) Shock and Shame, the story of a Night Girl.

 Kelly takes the remark like a slap in the face.
 She gets up angered “what do you mean by that?”
 “That means that you and me will get along like noise and a hangover if you pitch tent in my bivouac.”
 She looks so harmed by his insult.
 He has lost his lazy carefree demeanor and has now donned the cop uniform with Kelly.
 She tells him “for a cop, you oughtta read books… Goethe (she pronounces it Gotha, but at least she tries to appear intelligent) for instance.”
 “Go who?”
 “Goetha the poet… he said nothing is more terrible than an act of ignorance and mister you proved him one hundred percent right.”

-She mispronounces Goethe but now we see a scrapper, who is trying to better herself, by opening up to philosophical ideas and poetry, looking for meaning in life.
+She mispronounces Goethe but now we see those traces of that toughness, who is trying to better herself, by opening up to philosophical ideas and poetry, looking for meaning in life.
 Representing her desire to improve her station in life.
 Griff’s insult isn’t lost on me either as the viewer.
 What hypocrisy, that she was good enough to use for his sexual pleasure, but now she’s not good enough for the town.
 As if Griff’s hands were clean.
 As if he isn’t a willing participant in the act of prostitution.
 This is one instance where Fuller challenges Patriarchy, and the double standard that it practices.

 She continues “I’m not going to start the Bubonic plague here” Griff grabs her “Now listen, it’s nothing personal Muffin…if I let you set up shop in this neighborhood, people’d chop me like a ripe banana.” she comes back at him “then why’d you buy my merchandise.”
 She now joins in objectifying herself as a commodity.
 A thing she can sell.
 Her body and sex are equal components to her total worth.